palermostest25/Ejectify-Den/README.md

 ## Download

-[Get Ejectify](https://ejectify.app/get) or build it yourself from this repository.
+Build it yourself from this repository.
+1. Clone Repo
+2. Open XCode Project
+3. Go to signing and capabilities, select your team for all three items
+4. Command + B to build
+5. Product/Open in Finder
+6. Go to Products/Debug/
+7. Cooy Ejectify.app to Applications
+8. Enjoy!

 ## FAQ & Support